 Skull and Bones suffered similar reactions to their lack of diversity and progression.
 However, Skull and Bones decided to make some changes and have experienced positive results.
 Freemasons should not fear those type of changes as the pattern emerging is that making these type of changes has resulted positively.

 Stop Blaming Millennials

 I’m a Millennial and I’ve read both Morales & Dogma and A Bridge to Light countless times.
 I don’t feel that Morales & Dogma is a tough read nor did I find it difficult to understand the Latin, Hebrew, Greek, or Egyptian references.
-In fact, I believe Millennials are better equipped to understand these references than past generations considering that we’ve grown up during the age of the internet and are used to researching things online at the click of a mouse.
+In fact, Millennials are far better equipped to understand these references than past generations considering that we’ve grown up during the age of the internet and are incredibly used to researching things online at the click of a button.

 “Rather than being a secret society, Freemasonry is a revealer of secrets.” — pg.
 1, A Bridge To Light, Rex R. Hutchens

 An Uncomfortable Truth

 The perception that Freemasonry is failing has done a lot of damage alone and regardless of where you stand, doing nothing about it will only allow that perception to inform reality and therefore, allow it to continue growing.
 The only answer is to create positive changes that will stimulate the growth of the order and break that stigma.